mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

 {% include image.html file="Screen-Shot-2015-06-28-at-11-03-36-PM.png" %}

 That project is a good starting point.
-Many of data structures, such as lists and grids, will be reused, and we will use the same basic logic for serialization and the game loop.
+Many of the data structures, such as lists and grids, will be reused, and we will use the same basic logic for serialization and the game loop.

 But let's step it up.
 This is ***Super** Template Tetris* after all.
 Besides just getting a compiletime Tetris clone up and running, secondary goals are: